schemaanalyst/directedRandom-R-pkg/README.md

-# README #
+# Directed Random R Language Package

-This repository contains the R package for "Directed Random" research paper.
-This R packge was implmented using `devtools` developement framework.
+This repository contains an R package for "Directed Random" research paper.
+The `devtools` development framework was used to implement this R package.
 The content of this repository are the following:

-* R functions that read the data sets, preform data manipulations, statistically analyze the results, and generates tables and plots of the results.
+* R functions that read the data sets, preform data manipulations, statistically analyse the results, and generates tables and plots of the results.
 * Data sets of our experiment.
 * Unit tests to mitigate the risk of our results.

-## Installation Instructions
+## Getting Started

+The following instructions will get you a copy of the project up and running on your R environment and local machine.
+This method is ideal if you plan to leverage, without modification, our existing functions and data sets.

+### Prerequisites

 Please note that these instructions have been tested on an Ubuntu 16.04 LTS workstation running the following version of R: